 Scottish Small Pipes could be described as a chamber instrument with a warm woodwind timbre.
 Their design dates from the early 1700’s.
 This particular bagpipe is related to other bellows-blown bagpipes found throughout Northern Europe, but is similar in fingering and gracing to the popular (and much louder) Highland Bagpipe.
 Scottish Small Pipes were developed as an option for indoor performances of Highland music when a pipe is favored.

-In a rare, critiqued performance in 2011, a native Scottish juror noted of Tyrone’s Small Pipe selections…
+In a rare, critiqued performance in 2011, a native Scottish juror wrote as Tyrone performed in front of a live critique…

 “Lovely sound, lovely opening tune, musically played.
 Well handled instrument, well chosen tunes (sic.) & thought-out.
 Very pleasant to listen to, very expressive playing.”